-Another important takeaway from 2023 resume trends is to go beyond simply quantifying your work to showing the impact it has made.
+Another important takeaway when adding 2023 trends to your own resume is to go beyond simply quantifying your work to showing the impact it has made.
 For instance, if you renegotiated a contract that saved the company $100,000, where was the company able to invest those savings and grow as a result?
 Connect the dots between your accomplishments, the impact they made with the company, and why that was important.

 Your resume is the highlight reel of your career.
 Keep it concise and simple, so it’s easy to read for hiring managers and see quickly why they should call you for an interview.

 For instance, focus on the top four or five skills – and the impact they’ve made – on your resume at the top with a Summary of Qualifications.
 This will likely change from job to job since you should be customizing it with every application.